Storyblok Raises $80M Series C - Read News

 12. Keep monitoring your project and everything should be stable within three to six weeks, depending on the size of your migration and team.

-Section titled Common issues and how to address them Common issues and how to address them
+Common issues and how to address them

 The biggest issue you’ll probably face is with Inline links - For example, if you have a website and you have a PDF in the assets of your website, and you’ve been using an inline link for that PDF all across your website.
 When migrating, you need to detect all those inline links and update them so that they function properly after you complete your migration to Storyblok.
 This needs to happen for every asset you have stored during your migration process, and if done incorrectly and left with broken links, will have your users unable to find the content they are looking for and will have a negative effect from an SEO & Google perspective.